 SWEPT coordinates with educational and social service partners—as well as employers—to support cohorts of students seeking to improve family economic stability.
-By providing integrated wraparound social services and academic support, we help our low-income clientele access career opportunities which empowers participants to break self-perpetuating cycles of poverty and disenfranchisement.
+By providing integrated wraparound social services and academic support, we help our students | participants access career opportunities which empowers participants to break self-perpetuating cycles of poverty and disenfranchisement.
 SWEPT pathways represent sustainable access to middle-wage, high-need, and stable career pathways to provide greater intergenerational economic and academic advancement.

 English as a Second Language (ESL), Virginia Meyer